Fake Tweet Generator (X / Twitter)

 What is the Fake Tweet Generator?

 A browser-based generator that produces tweet-card screenshots matching the current X (formerly Twitter) visual language: square-rounded avatar, bold display name, light-gray @handle, optional verified-check badge in blue/gold/grey, tweet body with auto-highlighted hashtags and mentions, optional attached image, and the metrics row showing replies, reposts, likes, views and bookmarks.
 Use it for memes, marketing concepts, classroom material, and screenwriting — never to impersonate or defame a real person.
+For a cross-platform prank kit, pair it with our Fake Instagram — same one-click realism on a different OS.

 Key Features